shawngraham/dhcu-source/content/portfolio/tutorials.md

 We will do, as a group during our meetings, a wide variety of tutorials as seem appropriate to the subject matter.
 These will largely come from [The Programming Historian](https://programminghistorian.org/lessons/) or my own collection.

+I have also created a textbook with an integrated computer, accessible at [o-date.github.io](http://o-date.github.io).
+By 'integrated computer', I mean a machine you can use and access via your webbrowser.
+It's not for long term computing, but just to get the hang of various kinds of code and so on.

-For starters, before the first meeting of the class, you should give Exercises 1 - 4 a whirl from my first module of the Crafting Digital History Workbook <http://workbook.craftingdigitalhistory.ca/module-1/Exercises/>
+You might also want to give Exercises 1 - 4 a whirl from my first module of the Crafting Digital History Workbook <http://workbook.craftingdigitalhistory.ca/module-1/Exercises/> but this is not mandatory.

 ## Your Own Personal DH Computer